Jeon Do-yeon

 Jeon Do-yeon (born February 11, 1973) is a South Korean actress.
-She made her film debut with The Contact (1997), a melodrama that established her as a leading actress.
-She continued to gain acclaim with A Promise (1998), a romantic tragedy, and The Harmonium in My Memory (1999).
+She began her career in television before making her film debut with The Contact (1997), a melodrama that established her as a leading actress.
+Jeon gained further acclaim with A Promise (1998), a romantic tragedy, and The Harmonium in My Memory (1999).

-Her career reached new heights with You Are My Sunshine (2005).
-However, it was her role in Secret Sunshine (2007), directed by Lee Chang-dong, that cemented her status as one of South Korea's finest actresses.
+Jeon's career reached new heights with You Are My Sunshine (2005).
+However, it was her role in Lee Chang-dong's Secret Sunshine (2007) that cemented her status as one of South Korea's finest actresses.
 Her portrayal of a grieving mother navigating faith and despair won her Best Actress at the 60th Cannes Film Festival, making her the first Korean actor to receive such recognition.
+Jeon's subsequent work included The Housemaid (2010), Way Back Home (2013), The Shameless (2015), Birthday (2019), and Kill Boksoon (2023).

-Jeon continued to challenge herself with daring roles, such as the remake of The Housemaid (2010), Way Back Home (2013), noir romance The Shameless (2015), and Birthday (2019).
+Alongside her film work, Jeon has continued to appear in television dramas.
+In recent years, she starred in the series Crash Course in Romance (2023) and The Price of Confession (2025).
 Jeon is considered a role model for many young actresses in South Korea.